KathrynLaing/DQ-Pruning/README.md

 * **Rank Pruning + Penalty Pruning + Suffix Fixing, Rank Prioritisation**\
 `DQ.PR(o1,o2,A,CPT,priority="rank",suffix=TRUE,dig)`
 * **Rank Pruning + Penalty Pruning + Suffix Fixing, Rank + Difference Prioritisation**\
-`DQ.Rank(o1,o2,A,CPT,priority="rank.diff",suffix=TRUE,dig)`
+`DQ.PR(o1,o2,A,CPT,priority="rank.diff",suffix=TRUE,dig)`
 * **Rank Pruning + Penalty Pruning + Suffix Fixing, Penalty Prioritisation**\
-`DQ.Rank(o1,o2,A,CPT,priority="penalty",suffix=TRUE,dig)`
+`DQ.PR(o1,o2,A,CPT,priority="penalty",suffix=TRUE,dig)`

 Note that `dig` is a specified level of precision.
-How this is calculated, for the CP-net of interest, is given in `DominanceTestingFunctions.R`.
-Further, each of these functions relies on a set of minor functions (`DP`,`ancestor`,`n.val`,`Rank`,`Penalty`,and `Pen.Rank`) that are given at the start of `DominanceTestingFunctions.R` and must be loaded before the dominance testing functions may be used.
+How this is calculated for the CP-net of interest is given in `DominanceTestingFunctions.R`.
+Each of the above functions relies on a set of minor functions (`DP`,`ancestor`,`n.val`,`Rank`,`Penalty`,and `Pen.Rank`) that are given at the start of `DominanceTestingFunctions.R` and must be loaded before the dominance testing functions may be used.
 These functions also require two R libraries, `primes` and `Rmpfr`.

-These dominance testing functions output the outcome of the dominance query, the number of outcomes traversed, and the time taken to answer the query.
+The above dominance testing functions output three results: the outcome of the dominance query, the number of outcomes traversed, and the time taken to answer the query.

 # Results
-The results of the experiments described about are given in the file `Raw Performance Results`.
-Recall that we performed the following experiment twice (once in the case of binary CP-nets `d=2`, once in the case of multivalued CP-nets where variable domains were allowed to be up to 5 `d=5`).
-Note that, in the binary case we used `n=3-10` and in the multivalued case `n=3-8`.
+The results of the experiments described above are given in the file `Raw Performance Results`.
+Recall that we performed the following experiment twice (once in the case of binary CP-nets, `d=2`, with `n=3-10` and once in the case of multivalued CP-nets, `d=5`, with `n=3-8`).
 First, we generated 100 CP-nets.
 The *kth* CP-net is given in the file `CPN.npd.k.RData` (`p=n-1`, `k` in 1-100).
 The format of these CP-nets is as discussed in `CPNGenerator.R`.

 For each of these CP-nets, 10 dominance queries were generated.
 The 10 dominance queries for the `CPN.npd.k.RData` CP-net can be found in the file `DQ.npd.k.RData`.
-A dominance query asks if 'o1>o2' is entailed.
-The 10 o1 outcomes are given in order in the vector `O1` (which has length *10 x n*).
-Similarly, the o2 outcomes are given in vector `O2`.
+A dominance query asks if '*o1>o2*' is entailed.
+The 10 *o1* outcomes are given in order in the vector `O1` (which has length *10 x n*).
+Similarly, the *o2* outcomes are given in vector `O2`.

-Each of these 1000 queries were then answered by the 13 different dominance testing functions described above.
-The result and performance of these functions, when answering the 10 queries for the CP-net `CPN.npd.k.RData`, can be found in the following files:
+Each of these 1000 queries was then answered by the 13 different dominance testing functions described above.
+The query outcomes and performance of the function for the 10 queries in `DQ.npd.k.RData` (for the CP-net `CPN.npd.k.RData`) can be found in the following files:

 * **Rank Pruning, Rank Prioritisation** `Rank.R.npd.k.RData`
 * **Rank Pruning, Rank + Difference Prioritisation** `Rank.RDiff.npd.k.RData`